Demolishing, removal and relocating

-Demolition of any building or structure in a Principal or Major centre zone requires planning approval and is code assessable where the demolition is part of a committed program to exercise an existing development permit and a temporary park is created.
-A committed program can be demonstrated through a statutory declaration from the landowner that within three months of demolition, building work will commence on the site to affect an existing development permit.
+Demolition of any building or structure in a Principal or Major centre zone requires planning approval and is code assessable, where the demolition is part of a committed program to exercise an existing development permit and a temporary park is created.
+A committed program can be demonstrated through a statutory declaration from the landowner that within three months of demolition, building work will commence on the site to affect an existing development approval.

 When an application is required for demolition or removal

 If your project requires a planning application, Council recommends you seek specialist consultant advice.
 Specialist reports are required to support your case to justify demolition.
 This may include a report from a structural engineer if you are suggesting the building is structurally unsound.

 Building approval is separate from planning approval.
 You will need building approval before doing demolition work.
 You can arrange building approval through a licensed private building certifier.
 You must give the certifier scaled and detailed plans prepared by a draftsperson or architect.